Loafer (2015 film)

 Loafer is a 2015 Indian Telugu-language action drama film written and directed by Puri Jagannadh.
 It stars Varun Tej and Disha Patani (in her acting debut) while Revathi and Posani Krishna Murali appear in crucial supporting roles.
 The film was officially launched on 8 July 2015 in Hyderabad.

 The film was released on 17 December 2015 on more than 750 screens across the globe and received mixed reviews from critics and eventually underperformed at the box office.
-It was later dubbed into Hindi under the title Loafer The Hero for direct telecast on Zee Cinema in 2016.
-It was later dubbed in Tamil.
+It was later dubbed into Hindi under the title Loafer The Hero for direct telecast on Zee Cinema in 2016 and in Tamil under the same name.

 Plot

-Murali (Posani Krishna Murali) and his wife Lakshmi Devi (Revathi) are a married couple deeply in love and the parents of Raja (Varun Tej).
-After Murali demands money from Lakshmi Devi’s parents, she separates from him.
+Murali and his wife Lakshmi Devi are a married couple deeply in love and the parents of Raja.
+After Murali demands money from Lakshmi Devi's parents, she separates from him.
 Murali then takes their son Raja and moves to Jodhpur, where they live as grifters.
-Meanwhile, Mouni (Disha Patani), a young woman fleeing an unwanted marriage proposal, arrives in Jodhpur.
+Meanwhile, Mouni, a young woman fleeing an unwanted marriage proposal, arrives in Jodhpur.
 Raja and Mouni fall in love, which leads Murali to reveal the whereabouts of Parijatam to her family.